THE INNER WEST’S ARCHITECTURAL DNA

 Why Terraces Win in Newtown, Federation Wins in Petersham & Warehouses Win in Marrickville

-Terraces for expression.
+Newtown for character and expression.

 Ramon Raneal